XulongT/xulongt.github.io/_pages/about.md

 # 🐲 About Xulong
 Hello!
 I'm Xulong Tang, you can call me Ben!

-I am a first-year PhD student in the Department of Computer Science at The University of Texas at Dallas.
+I am a second-year PhD student in the Department of Computer Science at The University of Texas at Dallas.

 **Research Interests**:
 - Extended Reality (XR), including Virtual Reality, Augmented Reality, and Mixed Reality